mivanit/Celegans-locomotion/readme.md

 Code about to be modified by Yash Mehta.
 First commit.
 Second commit.

+We assume that the user has the following installed:
+- a bash or other `sh` compatible terminal
+- git, for version control
+- make, for building the C++ code
+- a C++ compiler, for compiling the C++ code
+- python 3.8 or newer
+- python packages listed in `requirements.txt`

 # Building
 Build with `make` (calls `make sim`)